skylander86/lambda-text-extractor/README.md

 to deploy the lambda functions. :)

+You need to make sure your IAM role has `lambda:InvokeFunction` permissions.

+### Invoking the AWS Lambda

 ## Using it without AWS Lambda

 ## Notes on building / packaging for AWS Lambda execution environment